dragonkhoi/suvstar/README.md

 Script attached to the First Person Camera (the main AR camera) to trigger the expansion of the HUD when gazed at.

 # IF YOU ARE TRYING TO RUN MONOSCOPIC PASS-THROUGH AR ON A SINGLE PHONE:
-In SUVSTARPostRender, set e < 2 instead of e < 1.
-This will render stereo to both eyes.
-You will want to disable the UI canvas so it doesn't get in the way.
+In SUVSTARPostRender, check the bool box that says "TwoEyesSingleDevice" to set it to true.
+This will increase the eyeCount to 2, set the right eye camera to active, and deactivate the canvas UI.